unknown321/dynamite/webui/docs/docs.md

     6 - WHERE DO THE BEES SLEEP? - player position issues, partner falls through the ground (#17) 7 - RED BRASS - player position issues, partner falls through the ground (#17) 10 - ANGEL WITH BROKEN WINGS - players don't see each other (#13), client loads into mission again (#12), prisoners must be extracted by each party (#14)
+    18 - BLOOD RUNS DEEP - partner falls through the ground (#17)
+    19 - ON THE TRAIL - partner falls through the ground (#17)
-    24 - CLOSE CONTACT - players don't see each other (#13), client loads into mission again (#12), prisoners must be extracted by each party (#14)
+    23 - THE WHITE MAMBA - client loads into mission again (#12), Eli is local 24 - CLOSE CONTACT - players don't see each other (#13), client loads into mission again (#12), prisoners must be extracted by each party (#14)
-    25 - AIM TRUE, YE VENGEFUL - players don't see each other (#13), client loads into mission again (#12) 45 - A QUIET EXIT - partner falls through the ground (#17)
+    25 - AIM TRUE, YE VENGEFUL - players don't see each other (#13), client loads into mission again (#12) 41 - PROXY WAR WITHOUT END - loads, enemy vehicles work (#17) 45 - A QUIET EXIT - partner falls through the ground (#17)
 ```